-Current tax for current and prior years is, to the extent unpaid, recognised as a liability.
-If the amount already paid in respect of current and prior years exceeds the amount due for those years, the excess is recognised as an asset.
+Current tax for current and prior periods is, to the extent unpaid, recognised as a liability.
+If the amount already paid in respect of current and prior periods exceeds the amount due for those periods, the excess is recognised as an asset.